udacity/wechat_store/README.md

  # WeChat_store

-This is the order page with fade orderList data
+This is the order page with add to order function